 A Lincoln Square institution since 1994, this local institution has a loyal following for its java creations made with directly traded, organic specialty coffees plus craveworthy bagels, croissants and other baked goods, all with an eye toward environmentally friendly and zero-waste practices (currently three-star-rated by the Green Restaurant Association, the shop has its eye set on four stars).
 2601 W. Leland Ave.

-From flat whites and macchiatos to cardamom honey lattes and cold brew “oat-chata,” this fast-expanding outfit—a Milwaukee institution since 1993 now with several Chicago locations—scores with appealing java drinks plus a surprisingly expansive food and bakery menu ranging from Impossible burritos and sesame sweet potato bowls.
+From flat whites and macchiatos to cardamom honey lattes and cold brew “oat-chata,” this fast-expanding outfit—a Milwaukee institution since 1993 now with several Chicago locations—scores with appealing java drinks plus a surprisingly expansive food and bakery menu ranging from the famous chorizo burritos to baja bowls with a vegetarian option.
 Multiple locations

 Dedicated to fair trade, sustainability and social responsibility, this company is spreading the gospel of incredible java—and embracing innovation with methods like barrel aging, cask conditioning, and more, all while giving back to communities across the city—in Chicago and beyond at eight different locations.
 Multiple locations